 David, too, declined interview requests for this story.
 For the past two years, he and a team of retired FBI agents previously unconnected to the case sifted through the investigative files.
 Despite the fresh perspective, the group reached an impasse.
 Some believe Davina’s death was murder.
 Others lean toward suicide.
-The only decision they could agree upon, David says, is that Davina’s death was not
+The only decision they could agree upon, David says, is that Davina’s death was not definitively suicide.

 Still, then, they don’t know.
 Even FBI agents who track terrorists and the savviest white-collar criminals—men who have no emotional attachment to this case—can’t reach a consensus.

 Davina Buff Jones’s death is officially classified UNDETERMINED.

 Two days after the news conference, the Coast Guard and a crew of contractors drag the Adventure off of the sandbar.
 After the boat chugs away, as the tide comes in, all signs of the accident disappear.

 This fall will mark 15 years since Davina’s death.
 As time has elapsed, with new waves of vacationers eager to watch sea turtles hatch and hear stories about Blackbeard, memories of the shooting have faded.
 The area around the lighthouse looks similar to the way it did before her death.
 There’s the museum and the metal-roofed post office and the chapel where blood was washed away before the wedding.